cetz-package/cetz/src/lib/plot/line.typ

 ///   / `"spline"`: Calculate a Catmull-Rom through all points
 ///   / `"vh"`: Move vertical and then horizontal
 ///   / `"hv"`: Move horizontal and then vertical
-///   / `"vhv"`: Add a vertical step in the middle
+///   / `"hvh"`: Add a vertical step in the middle
 ///   / `"raw"`: Like linear, but without linearization taking place.
 This is
 ///     meant as a "fallback" for either bad performance or bugs.
 ///